kubernetes-sigs/gateway-api/site-src/guides/traffic-splitting.md

 and so the sum of all the weights within a single route rule is the denominator for all of the backends. `weight` is an optional parameter and if not specified, defaults to 1.
-If only a single backend is specified for a route rule it implicitly recieves 100% of the traffic, no matter what (if any) weight is specified.
+If only a single backend is specified for a route rule it implicitly receives 100% of the traffic, no matter what (if any) weight is specified.

 ## Guide